10 players Arsenal missed out on – and who they signed instead

 When you throw in those who simply didn’t want to join the club, there’s a laundry list of top talents in the ‘might have signed for Arsenal’ pile.

-We’ve taken 10 players that Arsenal have missed out on over the last 12 years, looking at where they ended up and, where appropriate, who Arsenal signed instead.
+So we’ve taken 10 players that Arsenal have missed out on over the last 13 years, looking at where they ended up and, where appropriate, who Arsenal signed instead.